Keepsake

 All books ship from the US — 4-6 weeks for international delivery

 StoryWorth is built for a single storyteller responding to prompts.
-While you can invite family members to read stories as they're written, there's no real-time collaboration, no shared editing, and no way for multiple people to write in the same project.
-For families wanting to build a book together, this is a significant limitation.
+While you can invite family members to read the storyteller’s stories as they’re written, there’s no real-time collaboration, no shared editing, and no way for multiple people to write in the same project.
+For families wanting to build a book together, where kids and grandkids all contribute their own perspectives, this is a significant limitation.

 What works